• Skip to primary navigation

 Unison review

-What if you could take out a home equity loan and not make a single payment for 30 years?
+What if you could tap your home equity and not make a single payment for 30 years?

-With traditional financing options, that's not possible.
-However, Unison, a home ownership investing company, can make that scenario reality.
+With traditional financing options (like a HELOC), that's not possible.
+However, Unison can make that scenario reality with a Home Equity Investment (HEI).

 But the extra flexibility comes at a cost of the future appreciation in your home.
 Is it worth it?
 Here’s what you need to know about Unison.